EANorwayService/EA-Groups-CRM/README.md

 If you can not find the function setupCRM() you might be in the wrong file.
 The CRM system is not a published app nor is it verified by google, therefore google needs permission to run the app.
 More information [here](https://developers.google.com/apps-script/guides/services/advanced).
 Click review permission and allow. <br/>
 ![Allow authorization](images/authorizationAllow.png) <br/>

-Now Google will tell you that the CRM system is not an app verified by them.
+Now Google will likely tell you that the CRM system is not an app verified by them.
 Click **Advanced > Go to CRM(unsafe)** <br/>
 ![App is not verified by google](images/errorNotVerified.png) <br/>

-### Step 5: Run setUpCRM() function again
+### Step 7: Run setUpCRM() function again
-After reviewing permission and allowing the CRM system access and approving that you know and trust the app/developer you need to run the setUpCRM function once more. <br/>
+After reviewing permission, allowing the CRM system access and approving that you know and trust the app/developer, you need to run the setUpCRM function once more. <br/>

-Make sure you are in the setUpCRM.gs file and click **Run > Run function > setUpCRM**.
+Make sure you are in the setUpCRM.gs file and select **Run > Run function > setUpCRM**.
 If you can not find the function **setupCRM()** you might be in the wrong file. <br/>
 ![Run setUpCRM function](images/setUpFunction.png) <br/>

-If there are multiple crm-versions in the destination folder, you should remove all older versions and only run the newest one. <br/>
+If there are multiple versions of the CRM-system in the destination folder, you should remove all older versions from that folder and only run the newest one. <br/>

+You now have a CRM-system on your Google/Team drive!

-### Step 6: Move CRM Key spreadsheet to a secure location
+### Step 8: Move CRM Key spreadsheet to a secure location (optional)
-If you prefer to used anonymised code names and you don't want everyone using the CRM system to have access to candidates real name you can move the Key spreadsheet to some other location.
+If you prefer to used anonymised code names and you don't want everyone using the CRM-system to have access to candidates' real name you can move the Key spreadsheet to some other location (see more information about the Key spreadsheet in "About the CRM-system" section below.
 Only accounts given access to this sheet may run the function "add candidates".
 Remember that everyone who has access to the script files can also access data from the Key spreadsheet.

 # About the CRM system <a name="aboutCRM"></a>